adobe/helix-log/README.md

 <p>Loggers SHOULD provide a named constructor option &#39;level&#39; and associated field
 that can be used to limit logging to messages to those with a sufficiently high log level.</p>
-<p>Loggers SHOULD provide a named constructor option &#39;filter&#39; and the associated field
+<p>Loggers SHOULD provide a named constructor option &#39;filter&#39; and associated field
 that can be used to transform messages arbitrarily.
 This option should default to the <code>identity()</code> function from ferrum.
 If the filter returns <code>undefined</code>
 the message MUST be discarded.</p>
+<p>Loggers SHOULD provide a named constructor option &#39;defaultFields&#39;; if they do support the
+property they MUST perform a shallow merge/setdefault into the message AFTER applying the filters.</p>
 <p>If loggers send messages to some external resource not supporting the Message
 format, they SHOULD also provide an option &#39;formatter&#39; and associated field that is used to produce the external format.
 This formatter SHOULD be set to a sane default.</p>
-<p>Helix-log provides some built-in formatters e.g. for plain text, JSON and
+<p>Helix-log provides some built-in formatters e.g. for plain text, json and
 for consoles supporting ANSI escape sequences.</p>
 </dd>
 <dt><a href="#LoggingInterface">LoggingInterface</a></dt>